michu990/my-useful-scripts/README.md

 **LAN network scanner** – Scans and analyzes devices on the local network.

 ### `dependencies.sh`
 **Dependency installer** – Automates the setup of required packages and tools.
+(Badly written, fix needed)